jackljk/DSC180B-website/index.md

 \end{equation}
 $$

-and the co-efficient $\alpha$ is chosen to be 5 from the [ClimateBench](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2021MS002954) paper, in order to provide equal weightage between the measure.
+and the co-efficient $$\alpha$$ is chosen to be 5 from the [ClimateBench](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2021MS002954) paper, in order to provide equal weightage between the measure.

 The reason, we are using these eveluation metric is to be able to compare directly the performances for our models against the models from the paper.
 And using the same evalutation metric will give us the most 1-1 comparison.